ibm-cloud-docs/vpc/lb-overview.md

 # About {{site.data.keyword.cloud_notm}} Application Load Balancer for VPC
 {: #load-balancers}

-Use {{site.data.keyword.cloud}} application load balancer to distribute traffic among multiple server instances within the same region of your VPC.
+Use {{site.data.keyword.cloud}} Application Load Balancer for VPC to distribute traffic among multiple server instances within the same region of your VPC.
 {:shortdesc}

 The following diagram illustrates the deployment architecture for the application load balancer.